CSCD488-Winter2024/project-description-user-stories-and-glossary-construction-camera/Description.md

 ### Employees

-As an employee I want to feel like I will not be falsely accused of a violation.
+As an employee I want to get alerts when a violation is detected so I or other employees can fix the problem.

-As an employee I want to be able to repeal violation if I feel wrongly accused.
+As an employee I want to be able to validate these violation by being able to reveiw the violation/video.

-As an employee I want to know my privacy isn't going to be invaded.

-As an employee I want my work flow to continue to be productive.

-### Business/Consultant - The person who actually employs the use of the device.
+### Business/Consultant/Overviewer - The person who actually employs the use of the device.

-As a construction business/consultant I want a detection device so that our company(s) don’t get sued or fined for employees not wearing PPE.

-As a bussiness owner I want easy access to pictures or videos of these violation.
+As the overviewer I want to be able to start/stop the device

-As a government inspector I want this system to be secure, not allowing exploitation or any kind.
+As the overviewer I want to be able to login and view the violation videos

+As the overviewer I want to get alerts when a violation is made.

-As a manager I want to be able to set this up easily and not waste time trouble shooting.
+As the overviewer I want to be able to request and get sent the video files of the violations.

 ### Technition

+As a technition I want to get error data without being on site.

+As a technition I want to be able to export data from the device using physical cables

-As a technition I want the system to be easily understood and simple so I can make fast repairs
+As a technition I want to be able to update/import data to the device using a physical cable

 ## Non-Functional requirements